marcellodibello/misc/index.md

 > which had delayed the start of her trial.
 It was Professor Meadows’ opinion that Beverley Allitt would never be cured, making her a clear danger to
 > anyone with whom she might come in contact.

-The twist here is that Meadow does not testify about the stastical coincidence, but about teh fact that the defendant fits profile whoch makes her likely to commit certain acts.
+Meadow did not testify about the stastical coincidence (unlike in Sally Clak), but about the fact that the defendant fits a profile whoch makes her likely to have a motive to kill.
-So here we seem to have a case of stastical coincoidence plus profiling!
+So here we seem to have a case of stastical coincidence plus profiling!